sujithjay/sujithjay.github.io/_posts/2020-05-01-Does-Conways-Law-Work-Backwards.md

 This homomorphism between organisational communication structures and systems designed by them, has become an adage in software management.
 It implies a one-way effect, though.
 But, does it work in the other direction?

-Given a mature software system, can we infer organisational communication structures?
+Given a mature (say, software) system, can we infer organisational communication structures?
 Particularly, informal communication structures? [^1] Do informal communication structures affect system design in the first place?

 ##### Footnotes